 Digital communication technologies are now central to our understanding of political, social, economic, and cultural life.
 Initiated in 2008, this book series brings together scholars with an interest in understanding the information and communication environments which shape - and are shaped by - politics and policy-making.
 The series is concerned with theoretical and conceptual debates, political institutions and behavior, and policy issues.
 It provides an important, high-profile publishing outlet for a range of talented authors, both established and up-and-coming.

 Books in the series analyze the politics of new communication technologies, broadly defined.
 Books summarize and criticize existing literature as well as provide new departures.
-The field itself is currently undergoing a shift, as the impact of web 2.0, social networking, citizen journalism and related trends requires fresh perspectives.
+The field itself is currently undergoing a shift, as the impact of social media, social networking, citizen journalism and related trends requires fresh perspectives.

 For further details and information on how to submit a proposal, please visit the OUP Studies in Digital Politics website.